Rashtrasant Tukadoji Maharaj Nagpur University

 Internship/ Attachment Programme wherein they are placed in leading

-various periods to Doordarshan, Zee News, Star News, UCN and AIR or
+attached for various periods to Doordarshan, Zee News, ABP News, UCN, In-BCN

 channels for hands-on training.